 The Association is not part of the Royal Household, but belongs to its members.
 Membership is open to all Warrant-holding companies.

 Alongside its partners, the Association offers a full events programme and opportunities for members to connect at a national level and through its local associations.
-It also supports local charities through its Charity Fund and craftspeople via QEST.
+It also supports selected charities through its Charity Fund and craftspeople via QEST.
 Once a year, the Association also awards the Plowden Medal for advancement within the conservation profession.

 The history of the Royal Warrant can be traced back to medieval times, when competition for Royal favour was intense and the Monarch had the pick of the country's best tradespeople.
 By the 15th century, the Lord Chamberlain, as head of the Royal Household, formally appointed tradespeople with a Royal Warrant of Appointment – a practice that continues to this day.